What is Psychodynamic Psychotherapy?

 Psychodynamic psychotherapy is an open-ended, collaborative process that addresses longstanding difficulties around thoughts, feelings and actions.
 One of its main ideas is that all of us, more or less, have an incomplete picture of why we think, feel or act the way we do—often there is something more going on.
 For example, your distress at a current situation might be partly an expression of unprocessed feelings about a past event.
 Much of our work together, then, could be about 'filling in the picture' to achieve a greater sense of inner coherence.

 Another distinguishing aspect of psychodynamic therapy is its use of the relationship between patient and therapist as a source of insight and vehicle for change.
-In practical terms, what this means is that I will occasionally explore how we are relating to each other, since it may be that that certain patterns are being repeated in the therapy (which is no bad thing!).
-I find that working sensitively in this way can make sessions come alive, and more importantly give patients the sense that change is possible.
+In practical terms, what this means is that I will explore how we are relating to each other, since it may be that that certain patterns are being repeated in the therapy.
+I find that working sensitively in this way can make sessions come alive, more than a merely intellectual exercise, and generate real progress.

 What can psychotherapy help with?